kvines4/SFMLGame/README.md

 Profiling is important for finding areas of our code that are taking longer than we expect to run.
 Visual Studio does have its own profiling tools, but by coding our own, we can make it compatible with tools such as Google Chome's Tracing visualiser.

-First we define a Profiler class that starts a timer when its instanciated, and ends a timer/prints the results when its destructed.
+First we define a `Profiler` class that starts a timer when its instantiated, and ends a timer/prints the results when its destructed.

 Using the following thread safe write function, we can format our results into a JSON format that Chrome Tracer understands.
 ```C++